maccradar/sherpa-com-mediator/doc/Integration.md

     - Proxy forwards message to remote
     - Remote Proxy receives forwarded message, unpacks payload and puts it on its local group
 - Payload should be typed so entities can check if this payload is relevant for them.
-  There is a "type" and "payload" field in the proxy message payload.
+  There is a "type" and "payload" (json) field in the proxy message payload.
 - One proxy per robot, each proxy loads configuration file (JSON) with:
   {
     short-name: string,